-Recall from Section \ref{section: preliminaries 2} that a full subcategory $\CC$ of $\CM^{\L}R$ is called \emph{$d$-cluster tilting} if it is a functorially finite subcategory of $\CM^{\L}R$ such that
+{\bf $d$-Cohen-Macaulay finiteness.} Recall from Section~\ref{section: preliminaries 2} that a full subcategory $\CC$ of $\CM^{\L}R$ is called \emph{$d$-cluster tilting} if it is a functorially finite subcategory of $\CM^{\L}R$ such that

 Note that one of the equalities above implies the other \cite[2.2.2]{I1}.
 In this case $\CC$ generates and cogenerates $\CM^{\L}R$ since it contains $\proj^{\L}R$.
-Moreover $\CC=\CC(\w)$ holds by Auslander-Reiten-Serre duality given in Theorem \ref{AR duality}(a).

-{\bf $d$-Cohen-Macaulay finiteness.} We say that a GL complete intersection $(R,\L)$ is \emph{$d$-Cohen-Macaulay finite} (=\emph{$d$-CM finite}) if there exists a $d$-cluster tilting subcategory $\CC$ of $\CM^{\L}R$ (see Section \ref{section: preliminaries 2}) such that there are only finitely many isomorphism classes of indecomposable objects in $\CC$ up to degree shift.
+\begin{definition} We say that a GL complete intersection $(R,\L)$ is \emph{$d$-Cohen-Macaulay finite} (=\emph{$d$-CM finite}) if there exists a $d$-cluster tilting subcategory $\CC$ of $\CM^{\L}R$ such that there are only finitely many isomorphism classes of indecomposable objects in $\CC$ up to degree shift. \end{definition}

 In the case $d=1$, $d$-CM finiteness coincides with classical CM finiteness since $\CM^{\L}R$ is the unique $1$-cluster tilting subcategory of $\CM^{\L}R$.